15 Interesting Ways To Start Class Tomorrow

 7. With Silence

-There are lots of podcasts out there worth your time, but this one is particularly good.
+There are lots of teaching podcasts out there worth your time, but this one for general knowledge and debate is particularly good.
 There is a proposition given, then each side—two panels of experts—debate the proposition with timed responses.

 Good for content knowledge, but also helpful to model what’s possible in a debate.
 You’ll only have time for an excerpt—and I’d choose something polarizing that won’t put them to sleep—but next time you use the podcast series (and you should), they’ll be familiar with it.

 And it doesn’t have to be earth-shattering, substantive, or narrated by Sigourney Weaver.
 Just play something fun.
 Creative.
 Confusing.
 Silly.
 If you have a specific purpose for the video, by all means choose a video that fits that purpose.
 Just realize that ‘teaching content’ isn’t the point here–or at least doesn’t have to be.